<ROOT>:\$MFTMir

 MFTECmd

-utility can parse and
+The MFTECmd utility can parse and

-(as well as other NTFS filesystem artefacts
+extract information from the $MFT (as well as other NTFS filesystem artefacts

-stream, the file ownership $Secure:$SDS
+such as the UsnJrnl’s $J stream, the file ownership $Secure:$SDS data

-stream, and the transaction log file $Logfile
+stream, and the transaction log file $Logfile).

-compound module: MFTECmd
+Associated KAPE compound module: MFTECmd (includes MFTECmd_$Boot,

 # A $MFT file on a mounted partition should be specified.